Ekkehard-Schulze/indoor-climate-logger/README.md

 - CircuitPython, this code was developed using version 9.2.8 on RaspberrPi Pico2W and Pico2W
 - the _/lib_ folder
-- to copy these hardware drivers from the Adafruit library bundle (https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases) to the _/lib_ folder: adafruit_register, adafruit_tmp117, adafruit_adt7410,
+- to copy these hardware drivers from the Adafruit library bundle (https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases) to the _/lib_ folder:
-  adafruit_bme280, adafruit_bme680,
-  adafruit_mlx90614, adafruit_tsl2561,
+  - adafruit_register
+  - adafruit_tmp117
+  - adafruit_adt7410
+  - adafruit_bme280
+  - adafruit_bme680
+  - adafruit_mlx90614
+  - adafruit_tsl2561
+  - adafruit_onewire
+  - adafruit_ds3231
-  adafruit_onewire, adafruit_ds3231, adafruit_ntp.
+  - adafruit_ntp.
 - the main script _indoor-climate-logger.py_ renamed to _code.py_.
 - _boot.py_ to mount the filesystem in write mode
 - if you want to activate WiFi, edit settings.template.toml with your credentials